 The last couple of weeks have been hard, mental health and medication wise, but I’m hopeful that that will start to ease and then I can spend more time and energy on here.
 Thank you, as always, for reading.

-Category: anxiety, bpd, identity, mental health, school, Uncategorized Tagged: a level, a levels, as levels, belonging, blending in, bpd, bullying, college, confidence, fitting in, growing up, high school, hindsight, identity, learning, looking back, personal growth, school, secondary school, self, self confidence, sixth form, teacher, teachers, what if
+Category: anxiety, identity, mental health Tagged: a level, a levels, as levels, belonging, blending in, bpd, bullying, college, confidence, fitting in, growing up, high school, hindsight, learning, looking back, personal growth, school, secondary school, self, self confidence, sixth form, teacher, teachers, what if

-Hey!
+Hi!
 I’m Lauren Alex Hooper.
 Welcome to my little blog!
-I write about living with Autism Spectrum Disorder, as well as a number of mental health issues.
-I’m also a singer-songwriter so I’ll probably write a bit about that too.
+I write about living with Autism Spectrum Disorder, as well as several mental health issues.
+I’m a singersongwriter (and currently studying for a Masters in songwriting) so I’ll probably write a bit about that too.